-Unlike the other development models, GNH is more comprehensive and has a holistic approach to development by having incorporated the innovative dimensions like Psychological well-being, Community Vitality, Time Use and Cultural Diversity & Resilience otherwise undermined in the other policy making frameworks.
-So this makes GNH a more realistic measure of progress which ensures a consistent alignment between what an individual aspires from development and what the Government does in the name of development.
+Unlike other development models, GNH is more comprehensive and has a holistic approach to development by having incorporated the innovative dimensions like Psychological Qell-being, Community Vitality, Time Use and Cultural Diversity and Resilience, devalued in other policy-making frameworks.
+So this makes GNH a more realistic measure of progress which ensures a consistent alignment between what an individual hopes for from development and what the Government does in the name of development.

 Importance of Non-Material Development

 And yet all these conditions (even of GNH) are only means rather than ends.
 Without the knowledge, skills, and ability to achieve their potential, a person may have all the conditions listed above and more, and still be miserable.
 The internal development (development of people’s mind and cultivation of proper attitude and behavior) is as important for enhancing feelings of well-being and happiness as the creation of outside facilities.

 Happiness, sense of satisfaction and well-being are things to be felt in the mind – they are very much mental / emotional feeling.
 Even if all the ideal physical conditions exist, a person may not feel happy.
 So some form of mental development is very much needed to steer the mind towards peace and happiness.
 Conscious processes and skills – drawn from historical experience, ancient traditions, meditation spiritual practices and modern sciences (like neuroscience, positive psychology, behavioral and ecological economics, etc.) – are needed to enlarge our sense of a common humanity sharing a common fate in the world.